19.1: Electron-Transfer Reactions in Mitochondria

 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...7ARphDU4oyDS4A

-From there, electrons flow to an adjacent heme a (low spin), which has two coordinating histidine ligands.
+From there, electrons flow to an adjacent heme a (low spin), with two coordinating histidine ligands.
 This heme hence does not bind dioxygen.
-From there, electrons move to another heme, heme a3 (high spin), and then finally to dioxygen which is coordinated to the Fe in heme a3 and to an adjacent Cu B. Heme a3 has only one coordinating histidine ligand, which allows dioxygen binding to the unligated site.
+From there, electrons move to another heme, heme a3 (high spin), and then finally to dioxygen, which is coordinated to the Fe in heme a3 and to an adjacent Cu B. Heme a3 has only one coordinating histidine ligand, which allows dioxygen binding to the unligated site.
 The heme a3 Fe:Cu dinuclear cluster is unique among all hemes.
 Figure \(\PageIndex{28}\) shows an interactive iCn3D model of the coordinating ligands for the hemes and Cu B in Complex IV (5z62)

 Figure \(\PageIndex{28}\): coordinating ligands for CuB, heme a and heme a3 in Complex IV (5z62).
 (Copyright; author via source).